Call for Submissions

 Call for Papers and Panels

-The Health Communication Interest Group invites submissions of competitive papers, programs, and panels to be considered for programming at the 2015 CSCA conference to be held in Madison, Wisconsin.
+The Health Communication Interest Group invites submissions of competitive papers, programs, and panels to be considered for programming at the 2016 CSCA conference to be held in Grand Rapids, Michigan.

 Our interest group focuses on how health and well-being are embodied, expressed, and promoted through diverse communicative practices.
 We value scholarship from an array of research traditions.
 Moreover, we support research examining the communication between providers and receivers of care, development of health campaigns, promotion of ethics, and effects of media, popular culture, and technology on health.

-All topics related to health communication are welcomed, especially those focusing on the convention theme, Convergence.
-The theme invites scholars to consider questions for research, teaching, and practice, such as: How can various areas of communication (e.g., interpersonal, family, small group, organizational) converge to generate more holistic understandings of health, or better understand health across human lifespans?
-How is the confluence of legal and socioeconomic changes impacting the ways health care resources are organized and distributed among populations?
+All topics related to health communication are welcomed, especially those focusing on the convention theme, Foundation.
+The theme invites scholars to consider questions for research, teaching, and practice, such as: How do various areas of communication (e.g., interpersonal, family, small group, organizational) create a foundation of understanding?
+What foundations are needed to generate more holistic understandings of health, or better understand health across human lifespans?
+How is the foundation of health as a basic right impeded by legal and socioeconomic changes?
+How do we build health communication as a foundation in our classrooms?
 How might we re-envision health communication scholarship as a nexus for building partnerships with practitioners and educators in medicine and public health?
-How is patient care being re-defined through the integration of Western and complementary alternative medical practices?
-How are ‘health’ and ‘well-being’ defined in public discourses and organizational practices, and what values do these conversations promote (or obscure) for self-care?
-Additionally, how is convergence reflected in the ways we teach health communication?
+How is patient care being redefined through the integration of Western and complementary alternative medical practices?
+How are ‘health’ and ‘wellbeing’ defined in public discourses and organizational practices, and what values do these conversations promote (or obscure) for selfcare?
 These questions represent just a few of the many possibilities inspired by the conference theme.

 A variety of formats are welcome, particularly those involving competitive papers, panels, and roundtable discussions.
 In terms of panels, preference will be given to submissions with panelists representing multiple institutions rather than representing a single institution.
 We also welcome undergraduate and graduate student submissions.
 Awards will be given to the top student competitive paper and top non-student competitive paper.